sarim64/Key-to-Speedy-Success-for-Cyclistic/README.md

 - Note: I further explored this data, and found there were thousands of rows of data where the difference between end time and start time was a couple of seconds and start station name and end station name were the same, I was convinced to delete these rows, but I kept them anyway.
 ## Verification
 As duplicate rows could impact the result of analysis, so I verified data for the duplicated rows in the table.
 Fortunately, there were no duplicate records.
+## Data Integrity
+- I made sure that there was no loss of data rows during its transfer from CSV to SQL.
+The sum of total rows in all 12 CSV files was the same when all these files were combined in SQL database.
 ## Getting to know the Data
 Before analysis, it was important to know the actual data.
 So I wrote some queries to get the knowledge of data.
 ```sql